Yemen Fast Facts

 September 23, 2011 - Saleh returns to Yemen after more than three months of medical treatment in Saudi Arabia.

-September 30, 2011 - Anwar al-Awlaki, spokesman for al Qaeda in the Arabian Peninsula, is killed by a CIA drone strike.
+September 30, 2011 - Anwar al-Awlaki, spokesman for AQAP, is killed by a CIA drone strike.

-November 23, 2011 - Saleh signs an agreement in Saudi Arabia transferring his executive powers to Yemen's vice president, Abdu Rabu Mansour Hadi, effectively ending his rule.
+November 23, 2011 - Saleh signs an agreement in Saudi Arabia transferring his executive powers to Abdu Rabu Mansour Hadi, Yemen's vice president, effectively ending his rule.

 January 21, 2012 - Parliament approves a law that grants Saleh immunity from prosecution.